 On today’s date in 1779, the North West Company (NWC) was created in competition with Montréal’s fur-trading interests as well as the Hudson’s Bay Company (HBC), which was granted an exclusive trading monopoly over the entire Hudson Bay drainage basin about a century earlier.

-According to the Canadian Museum of History, British and Anglo-American businessmen established several small independent fur-trading companies in Montréal after the fall of New France in 1763.
+British and Anglo-American businessmen established several small independent fur-trading companies in Montréal after the fall of New France in 1763, according to the Canadian Museum of History.

 On April 24, 1779, several of these independent companies merged to form the NWC.
 What began as a loose association of merchants eventually grew to control about 80 per cent of the northern fur trade by the end of the 18th century.
 After exploring the western and Arctic regions of North America, the company was taken over by its rival, the HBC, in 1821.